dianadiazc/customer-wa/content/work2/task-4.md

 * Ubuntu Server 16.04, 18.04, and 20.04

 In this lab we will use Amazon Linux 2 AMIs.
-For manually installation of the SSM agent you can review the following link:
+For manual installation of the SSM agent review the following link:

 https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html